alishakeri88/NUC---Swarmbox/bin/README.md

-This folder contains the classes we created in the packagess
+This folder contains the classes we created in the SerialBuffer and test packages.